greggelong/L-systems/README.md

 # L-systems
 L-systems in p5.js and processing3
 ![lsys2.png](lsys2.png)

 Revisiting L-Systems.
 Previously I have used #danielshiffman #thecodingtrain and #natureofcode algorithms.
 But this version uses a different sentence expansion algorithm.
- The L-System rule is just in a simple if else clause.
+ The L-System rule is just in a simple if else clause, or in switch statement.
  If sentences contains an "F" (non terminal) make the substitution "FF+[+F-F-F]-[-F+F+F]".
  If sentence contains a terminal character +-[] then just append it I think this makes the substitution more explicit and easier to understand.